Preprocessing Among the Infalling Galaxy Population of EDisCS Clusters: Cluster Infall Regions

-Because environmentally-driven galaxy evolution is correlated with the velocity dispersion of the group/cluster \citep[e.g.,][]{Poggianti09,Blanton09,Just10}, in Figure~\ref{fredvsig} we plot the red fraction of the cluster and infalling samples for each cluster as a function of $\sigma$.
-To compare to the field, we create a ``combined field sample".
+Because some studies have shown that environmentally driven galaxy evolution is correlated with the velocity dispersion of the group/cluster \citep[e.g.,][]{Poggianti09,Just10}, in Figure~\ref{fredvsig} we plot the red fraction of the cluster and infalling samples for each cluster as a function of $\sigma$.
+To compare to the field, we create a ``combined field sample."
 The ``individual field samples" in Figure~\ref{cmd} have galaxies common to more than one sample.
-To avoid this multiple counting in the ``combined field sample", we select the ``individual field samples" of $9$ clusters that span the full redshift range from $0.4$ to $0.8$ {\it but do not overlap in redshift}.
+To avoid this multiple counting in the ``combined field sample," we select the ``individual field samples" of eight clusters that span the full redshift range from $0.4$ to $0.8$ {\it but do not overlap in redshift}.
 The red fraction for the combined field sample is also shown in Figure~\ref{fredvsig}.
-We do not find a correlation between red fraction and $\sigma$ in the cluster environment, consistent with the findings of \cite{Valentinuzzi11}, and find no correlation in the infalling sample, either.
-However, the red fraction increases as one moves from the most isolated environment to the cores of clusters, from $37\pm1\%$ in the field, to $43\pm2\%$ in the infall region and $63\pm4\%$ in the virial region.
+We do not find a correlation between red fraction and $\sigma$ in the cluster environment, consistent with the findings of \cite{Valentinuzzi11} and \cite{Blanton09}, and find no correlation in the infalling sample, either.
+However, the red fraction increases as one moves from the most isolated environment to the cores of clusters, from $36\pm1\%$ in the field, to $38\pm2\%$ in the infall region and $55\pm3\%$ in the virial region.

-The red fraction in the infall regions is elevated relative to the field at $2.8\sigma$ ($98.5\%$) significance, although not as high as the fraction within the virial radius, which is $4.7\sigma$ higher than the infall region and $6.7\sigma$ higher than the field.
-This suggests the quenching of star formation begins outside the virial radius, although some of these galaxies may have already passed through the cluster virial region in the past \citep[][see below for our treatment of ``backsplash'' galaxies]{Gill05}.
-Because galaxies move $\sim$~Mpc distances over $\sim$~Gyr timescales, the quenching of star formation could begin to occur in the infall region \citep[e.g.,][]{Balogh00}, or even primarily occur there, with the higher red fraction within $R_{\rm 200}$ due to the lag between the start of quenching and the time for its effects to become apparent.
+The red fraction in the infall regions is slightly elevated relative to the field for the lowest-mass clusters but overall, the sample is consistent with the field.
+Within the virial radius, the red fraction is elevated to $4.3\sigma$ above the infall region and $5.5\sigma$ above the field.
+Because galaxies move $\sim$~Mpc distances over $\sim$~Gyr timescales, the quenching of star formation could begin to occur in the infall region \citep[e.g.,][]{Balogh00}, or even primarily occur there, with the higher red fraction within $R_{\rm 200}$ owing to the lag between the start of quenching and the time for its effects to become apparent.
 With high-resolution imaging, one would be able to assess whether the infalling red galaxies exhibit early-type morphologies or perhaps a transitory phase as passive disks.